The Australian Cannabis University | Everything you need to know

 The Australian Cannabis University (ACU) is a private cannabis education facility established in 2017.
 Situated on a legal low-THC farm within Northern NSW, they offer hands-on education for those wishing to delve deeper into the world of cannabis.

-They are a not-for-profit community-focused organization and offer a range of online courses, workshops and have had a strong presence at cannabis expos across Australia.
+They are a not-for-profit, community-focused organisation that offers a range of online courses and workshops and has had a strong presence at cannabis expos across Australia.

-Membership also allows access to the online shop where there are a variety of cannabis-based products for sale, including CBD oils.
+Membership also allows access to the online shop where a variety of cannabis-based products are for sale, including CBD oils.

-The ACU offers a unique learning experience and welcomes people from all walks of life who want to learn more about the medicinal properties of the plant and become part of a community of cannabis advocates.
+The ACU offers a unique learning experience and welcomes people from all walks of life who want to learn more about the plant’s medicinal properties and become part of a community of cannabis advocates.

 SOS: HOW ARE THEY HELPING PEOPLE?

 The ACU is on a mission to bust the negative stigma associated with cannabis and restore a positive perception of the plant.
-Through fact-based education and a community of like-minded advocates, they hope to pave the way to normalising and legalising cannabis use within Australia.
+They hope to pave the way to normalising and legalising cannabis use within Australia through fact-based education and a community of like-minded advocates.

-The ACU is headed by the “Dean of Green” Dolph Cooke who is supported by a group of cannabis experts and health consultants.
+The ACU is headed by the “Dean of Green” Dolph Cooke, supported by a group of cannabis experts and health consultants.